porkkasanna/porkkasanna.github.io/cmdline_course.md

 This week we also learned how to compress files using `gzip` and `tar`.
 Another important thing was how processes work and how to kill a process with its PID (process ID).
 Then we learned how to use remote servers like Puhti.

+This week's material was still quite simple, so I didn't find them too hard to do.
+It was slightly harder, but definitely doable.

 ***